 Abrocitinib

-A selective, reversible JAK1 inhibitor that blocks ATP binding at JAK1 with 28-fold selectivity over JAK2 and greater than 340-fold over JAK3 — the first oral once-daily JAK inhibitor approved for refractory moderate-to-severe atopic dermatitis in adults who have failed or cannot use other systemic therapies including biologics.
-Abrocitinib carries a Boxed Warning for serious infections, mortality, malignancy, MACE, and thrombosis consistent with the JAK inhibitor class.
+A selective, reversible JAK1 inhibitor that blocks the ATP binding site at JAK1 with 28-fold selectivity over JAK2 and >340-fold over JAK3 — the first oral once-daily JAK inhibitor approved for refractory moderate-to-severe atopic dermatitis in adults who have failed or cannot use other systemic therapies including biologics.
+Carries a Boxed Warning for serious infections, mortality, malignancy, MACE, and thrombosis consistent with the JAK inhibitor class.

 NDA Number213871